ialserda-matrik/devops/README.md

 ### Make a new release
 - Configure the right artifact version snapshot number in the root pom in the development branch.
 - Commit and push the development branch to remote.
-- Make release branch from development branch using gitflow.
+- Make release branch from development branch using gitFlow.
 Set version ( use pattern vMajor.Minor.Build ) to snapshot version without SNAPSHOT text.
 - Push release branch to remote.
-- Update artifact version snapshot number in the root pom in the development branch to new candidate release number.
 - Start Jenkins job ArtifactoryDev and choose release branch, enable tag checkbox and optional enable deploy checkbox.
+- Pull deploy changes from remote/release branch into local release branch.
-- Merge release branch into master and developer branch.
-Solve merge conflicts.
+- Merge local release branch into master and developer branch.
+Solve any merge conflicts.
+Now the developer en master branch have updated version numbers that points to a new release number.
 - Remove release branch local and remote.